 IVDR CE Marking Overview

-Further, if the IVD device is not self-certified, manufacturers must undergo conformity assessment review by a Notified Body.
-Notified Bodies are accredited and supervised by the European national Competent Authorities, and their role is to evaluate if products have met the minimum safety and efficacy requirements.
-The Notified Body grants “CE Mark Approval” by issuing a CE certificate.
+Further, unless the device is the very lowest risk class, it must undergo a conformity assessment review by a Notified Body.
+Notified Bodies are organizations accredited and supervised by the European National Competent Authorities, and their role is to evaluate if products have met the minimum safety and efficacy requirements.
+The Notified Body issues “CE Mark Approval” for the device by issuing a CE certificate.

 IVDR Progressive Rollout Timing

-The IVDR original date of application as supposed to be 26 May 2022.
+The IVDR date of application was 26 May 2022.
 However, the EU Parliament and European Council adopted an amendment to provide a longer IVDR transition period for most, but not all, IVDs.